Schwarzbaer/untold/README.md

 * Rewind / Forward
 * Inspecting / Editing of document / current node in the REPL
 * Consider i18n/l10 and templating
-* Prefix internally used state fields with underdashes
 * Conditions
   * any/all/at-least-n/at-most-n for lists of conditions
   * Fold conditions and scripting nodes into a uniform system